senna1128/senna1128.github.io/content/service/referee.md

 I have served as a referee for several prestigious journals in the fields of mathematics and statistics, including:

+- Journal of Computational and Graphical Statistics
+- Mathematical Programming
 - SIAM Journal on Optimization
+- Mathematics of Operations Research
 - IMA Journal of Numerical Analysis
 - Journal of Machine Learning Research
 - Electronic Journal of Statistics